 Assessments associated with the course are outlined below:

 Research project dissertation

 Assessment criteria are linked to the learning outcomes for each module.
-A range of assessment instruments are used including laboratory-based assignments, individual projects, practical exams, presentations, written coursework and unseen written exams.
+A range of assessment instruments are used including laboratory-based assignments, individual projects and practical exams.

 Normally a 2.1 Honours degree or equivalent qualification acceptable to the University in Computer Science, Software Engineering, Electrical and/or Electronic Engineering, Mathematics with Computer Science, Physics with Computer Science or a related discipline.
 Applicants must normally have achieved 2:1 or above in relevant modules.

 Applicants who hold a 2.2 Honours degree and a Master’s degree (or equivalent qualifications acceptable to the University) in one of the above disciplines will be considered on a case-by-case basis.

 All applicants will be expected to have mathematical ability and significant programming experience as evidenced either through the content of their primary degree or through another appropriate formal qualification.
 It would be beneficial if applicants have experience programming in C and working in a Linux environment.